Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 3.6% APR

-Up to 38 days interest free on purchases.
+• Up to 38 days interest free on purchases.

-Total annual fee £42 per account with no additional cardholder fees.
+• Total annual fee £42 per account with no additional cardholder fees.

-Purchase protection and cardholder misuse insurance.
+• Purchase protection and cardholder misuse insurance.

 The approval of your application depends on your financial circumstances and borrowing history, so do the terms you may be offered.
 The interest rates may differ from those shown.

-Access to the Business Rewards programme is included with this business card, as it is with other business Barclaycards.
-That includes exclusive perks like early access to ticket sales and reduced prices at area hotels, restaurants, and car rental agencies.
+Access to the Business Rewards programme is included with this card, as it is with other business Barclaycards.
+That includes exclusive perks like early access to ticket sales and reduced prices at hotels, restaurants, and car rental agencies.

-If Barclaycard company extends you this offer, the credit line they provide will be unique to your company and your circumstances.
 The card has a maximum limit of £50k and a minimum limit of £1,000.
 If you've been using your Barclaycard Business responsibly for some time, you may be eligible for a higher credit limit.

-Aside from that, it's a basic feature that lets you keep tabs on and control employee cards through the MyControls website.
+You can also control employee cards through the MyControls website.
 All cards may download a companion app with limited functionality to monitor their spending.

 ✔️ Barclaycard Business Rewards gives you access to exclusive discounts and perks.